jtkovacs/jtkovacs.github.io/refs/notes/project-management.md

 - Requested proof of concept (optional but recommended; helps judge what it will be like to work with the vendor, not just the platform)

+# Presenting a solution

+Per Clark (2016), in addition to "aesthetics and theatrics", a presentation should include:

+- Stakes: what problem is addressed? why does this problem merit action NOW?
+- Credibility: show your process of solution generation and vetting
+- Clear call to action